Due to the passing of Her Majesty Queen Elizabeth II, no Council meetings will be held before Wednesday 28 September 2022.

-‘Personal data' means any information which relates to an identifiable living person.
-A person's name and contact details will be personal data, as will any information relating to their physical appearance, financial circumstances, cultural or social identity, etc. Photographs and online identifiers such as usernames and passwords can also fall within the definition of personal data.
+‘Personal data' means any information which can identify a living person.
+A person's name and contact details will be personal data, as will any information about how they look, their money situation, religion etc. Photographs and things which identify you online such as usernames and passwords are also personal data.

 Some personal data is ‘special'.
-This means that it relates to a person's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, sexuality or sex life.
-It also includes genetic data and biometric data.
-Special personal data is subject to enhanced protection under data protection law.
+This means that it is about a person's racial or ethnic origin, political opinions, religious or philosophical beliefs, trade union membership, health, sexuality or sex life.
+It also includes genetic data and biometric data such as your DNA or fingerprints.
+Special personal data have extra rules for us to follow under data protection law.

 We use special personal data in circumstances where:

-Personal data relating to criminal convictions and children is also subject to enhanced protection.
+Personal data relating to criminal convictions and children also has extra rules to follow.

 More guidance on data protection is available on the Information Commissioner's Office's website.